AN ANCIENT INGREDIENT FOR BEAUTY: OLIVE OIL

 Squalene and Squalane in Cosmetics

-Squalene is a natural compound present in the outer layer of our skin, making up roughly 10% of our serum; it is a lipid that protects us from environmental toxins and helps to retain moisture.
+Squalene is a natural compound in the outer layer of our skin, making up roughly 10% of our serum; it is a lipid that protects us from environmental toxins and helps retain moisture.

-Not to mention that continuing to target sharks for their squalene, slaughtering the sharks for their liver contents is a real concern for the environment and an act of cruelty.
+Not to mention that targeting sharks for their squalene and slaughtering them for their liver contents is a genuine concern for the environment and an act of cruelty.